 You know what they say about opinions… there like belly buttons; everyone has one but they’re basically useless.

-The reason is that market movements are far from an exact science.
+The reason is those market movements are far from an exact science.

 The fundamentals are easy to monitor.

 Things like population growth, supply and demand, employment levels, interest rates, affordability and inflationary pressures.